 Lesson 3: Philosophy will help you relax by identifying the difference between what everybody else wants for you and what you truly need.

 One day in the city of Corinth in the fifth century BC, a philosopher named Diogenes was sitting under a tree.
 Alexander the Great finds him and asks how he can help.
-Diogenes just lets Alexander, the most powerful person in the world, know that he can get out of the way because he’s blocking the sun.
+Diogenes lets Alexander, the most powerful person in the world, know he should get out of the way because he’s blocking the sun.

-His lack of concern for social status could have easily got Diogenes killed.
-But Alexander simply laughed it off and commented that he might like to be Diogenes if he weren’t Alexander.
+His lack of concern for social status could have got Diogenes killed.
+But Alexander simply laughed it off and commented he might like to be Diogenes if he weren’t Alexander.

 This story illustrates the importance of philosophers throughout history.
-They’ve always been around in some form or another to question the status quo.
+They’ve always been around to question the status quo.
 These deep thinkers get us to ask why we value certain things and encourage us to use reason and think for ourselves.

 It’s the tenets of philosophy that have us stare emotions like anxiety in the face and check them against logic.
 Thus we can beat status anxiety by realizing that most people’s thinking isn’t clear or logical.
 In other words, you should listen to your head instead of trying to blindly follow everyone else.